The h-principle fails for prelegendrians in corank 2 fat distributions

 \subsection{\texorpdfstring{$N$-Pushing}{N-Pushing}}

 We introduce an operation on fronts, called \emph{$N$-pushing}, which alters the Legendrian isotopy class of a submanifold while preserving its formal Legendrian class, provided certain conditions on $N$ are satisfied.
-This operation is particularly useful when showing that two Legendrians belong to the same formal class.
+This operation is useful to show that two Legendrians belong to the same formal class.

-This construction first appeared in the works of \cite{Eliashberg:Stein,EES:NonIsotopicLegendrians}, where it was referred to as a "stabilization".
+This construction first appeared in \cite{Eliashberg:Stein, EES:NonIsotopicLegendrians}, where it was referred to as a ``stabilization''.
 However, the particular construction from \cite{EES:NonIsotopicLegendrians} does not, in general, produce a loose Legendrian submanifold \cite{Murphy:Loose}.
-For this reason, we adopt the term \emph{pushing}, and reserve the term of \emph{stabilization} for the operation that produces a loose Legendrian, i.e. an $N$-pushing in a cusp chart.
+For this reason, we adopt the term \emph{pushing}, and reserve the term \emph{stabilization} for the operation that produces a loose Legendrian.